secret-escapes-media/microsite-puerto-rico/README.md

 1. __Rename microsite__

 All microsites on secret escapes are hosted under a unique sub directory.
-Complete a find and replace across the project for "se-microsite-template" and replace all with the new name.
+Complete a find and replace across the project for "puerto-rico" and replace all with the new name.
 Also rename the route folder to the same name.

 2. __Gulp & Bower install__